A few days ago I posted the building instructions for a project of mine: WinDIY a 3D printed wind turbine.

 - an electronic compass

-- a micro-SD card slot
+- one micro-SD card slot

 - a climate sensor for measuring the ambient temperature, humidity and air pressure